 Below you will find frequently asked questions for the upcoming academic year.
-This FAQ addresses questions about the basic Free Application for Federal Student Aid (FAFSA) and verification processes and deadlines, as well as additional PLUS and private loan and scholarship information.
-Please contact the Office of Financial Aid at 540-654-2468 or email@example.com if you need more information.
+This FAQ addresses questions about the basic Free Application for Federal Student Aid (FAFSA), verification process and deadlines, as well as additional PLUS loan, private loan and scholarship information.
+Please contact the Office of Financial Aid at 540-654-2468 or firstname.lastname@example.org if you need more information.

-Complete the 2016-2017 or 2017-2018 Free Application for Federal Student Aid.
+Complete the 2021-2022 or 2022-2023 Free Application for Federal Student Aid.
 The Office of Financial Aid will then contact you through mail (first-time students) or email (continuing students) regarding any additional requirements that are needed.
-Requirements can also be viewed through Banner.
+Requirements can also be viewed through myUMW Banner.

 If you submit the FAFSA after these dates, you may only be considered for the Direct Loan Program and the Federal Pell Grant.

 If you are an incoming freshman applicant, you will receive an award letter at the address listed on your FAFSA.
+We will start sending award letters after January 1st.
 This award letter provides the following:

 - Overview of your information based on FAFSA results in the top right corner.